Skip to Content

 2. Find “CRON Statistics”

-Check last execution
+Check the last execution

 2. It should update every minute

-3. Check task execution status
+3. Check the task execution status

-2. Check logs
+2. Checking logs

 Flute CMS logs